AdobeDocs/experience-manager-learn.nl-NL/help/forms/ic-print-channel-tutorial/create-document-fragment.md

 ---
 title: Documentfragment maken
-description: 'Dit is onderdeel 5 van een zelfstudie met meerdere stappen voor het maken van uw eerste interactieve communicatiedocument.
-In dit deel maken we documentfragment waarin de naam en het adres van de ontvanger worden opgeslagen. '
+description: Dit is onderdeel 5 van een zelfstudie met meerdere stappen voor het maken van uw eerste interactieve communicatiedocument.
+In dit deel maken we documentfragment waarin de naam en het adres van de ontvanger worden opgeslagen.
-seo-description: 'Dit is onderdeel 5 van een zelfstudie met meerdere stappen voor het maken van uw eerste interactieve communicatiedocument.
-In dit deel maken we documentfragment waarin de naam en het adres van de ontvanger worden opgeslagen. '
+seo-description: This is part 5 of a multi-step tutorial for creating your first interactive communications document.
+In this part, we will create document fragment to hold the recipient name and address.
 uuid: 7fd8a0f2-a921-4e70-91c9-908dae9aeab2
-feature: Interactieve communicatie
+feature: Interactive Communication
 topics: development
 audience: developer
 doc-type: tutorial